arnabpal16/directory_listing_2025/README.md

 ## Deployment

-The project is ready for deployment on Vercel, Netlify, or any Node.js hosting platform supporting Next.js 14.
+The project is ready and deployed on Vercel.

 ## Future Enhancements (with 2 more days)